 Credit Risk: The Foundation maintains cash and cash equivalents with commercial banks and other major financial institutions.
 Cash equivalents include overnight investments and money market funds.
 Cash balances may exceed the Federal Deposit Insurance Corporation ("FDIC") limits from time to time.
-At December 31, 2018 and 2017, the Foundation had deposits with two financial institutions eligible for FDIC insurance coverage with carrying amounts and bank balances of \$3,346,777 and \$2,773,788, respectively.
-Of the total bank balances, \$315,747 and \$324,681 were insured at December 31, 2018 and 2017, respectively.
+At December 31, 2019 and 2018 the Foundation had deposits with two financial institutions eligible for FDIC insurance coverage with carrying amounts and bank balances of \$2,590,630 and \$3,346,777 respectively.
+Of the total bank balances, \$276,992 and \$315,747 were insured at December 31, 2019 and 2018, respectively.
+Amounts received but not deposited and therefore not insured by the FDIC, totaled \$366,470 and \$215,414 at December 31, 2019 and 2018, respectively.
 The credit risk in pledges receivable is addressed as the Foundation evaluates the collectability of pledges based on knowledge and available information about the donors.
 Additionally, any pledges that are expected to be collected after one year have been discounted and are reflected in the consolidated financial statements at their net present value.

 Pledges Receivable: The Foundation evaluates the collectability of its pledges receivable on an ongoing basis and records a reserve for potential uncollectible pledges receivable.
+No reserve for uncollectable amounts were considered necessary at December 31, 2019 and 2018.